Coderkidd99/Coderkidd99/README.md

-# Bekim Burimi - Front End Web Developer
+# Bekim Burimi - Web Developer

 ## Skills
 **As a Full Stack Software Developer, I have experience in:**